 - Icelandic nights out start earlier than you expect, despite what the internet says.
 Some bars close around 11pm, which is pretty early by my standards.

 - There is an outdoor clothing store beside Loft hostel.
 Go in.
 They have a slide connecting the upstairs and downstairs.
 BEST.
 THING.
 EVER.

-Well, it was pretty much 24hr daylight during my weekend in Iceland, which took some adjusting.
+Well, since I visited in Summer it was pretty much 24hr daylight during my weekend in Iceland, which took some adjusting.
 Personally I liked it.
 It made me feel like I always had time.
 However, I would imagine that it could encourage one to burn themselves out due to excessive partying/ activities.

 Also, since there are only about 300, 000 people in Iceland, that tends to make the gene pool somewhat small.
-So on a night out the girl you’re wooing could potentially be your second cousin if you’re not careful.
+So, for the locals, on a night out the girl you’re wooing could potentially be your second cousin if you’re not careful.
 Therefore, an app was invented to help Icelandic youths discover whether or not they are related to their prospective partner.
 How handy.

 Iceland is one of the most beautiful countries I’ve ever been to!
-Make sure you make the time to spend a weekend in Iceland at least once in your life.
+Make sure you take the time to really enjoy a weekend break in Iceland at least once in your life.